YMCA’s second Bronx outpost, set for the north Bronx, will see shovels in the ground very soon.

-The proposed 50,000 square-foot facility could serve as a valuable resource to the neighborhood, while offering a place for families to enjoy recreational activities, as well as a number of programs to empower youth.
+The proposed 50,000 square-foot facility would serve as a valuable resource to the Edenwald neighborhood, while offering a place for families to enjoy recreational activities, as well as a number of programs to empower youth.

-The facility will two pools and a basketball court.
+The facility will include two swimming pools and a full-sized basketball court.

-The construction of a recreation center for Edenwald has been a strong ‘want’ for residents and elected officals for some time.
+The construction of a recreation center for Edenwald has been a strong ‘want’ for residents and elected officials for some time.
 Support from Albany has propelled the project forward.

 “This YMCA community center has long been a dream for so many, and moving into the public approval process means it is one step closer to becoming a reality and making a difference in the lives of thousands of families here in the Bronx.
 I have long maintained that this center is an investment in the future of our community – a sustainable and meaningful one that will empower our youth and instill a sense of pride,” said Assembly Speaker Carl Heastie.